East Midlands: Motor sports

 RML Group (Ray Mallock) BTCC and WTCC motorsport team is in Wellingborough, next to the UK HQ of Vredestein tyres (Dutch).
-Bamboo Engineering WTCC are at Silverstone.
+Craft-Bamboo Racing WTCC are at Silverstone.

 Swimming

-The Amateur Swimming Association is the world's first swimming governing body, founded 1869, now based in Loughborough.
+The Amateur Swimming Association is the world's first swimming governing body, founded 1869, and based in Loughborough.
 British Swimming have one of its three Intensive Training Centres at Loughborough University's Loughborough Pool in their Sport Development Centre.